willendoo/willendoo/README.md

 - 👦🏻 17 years old
 - 📍 Living in São Paulo - Brazil
-- 🎓 Graduating as Computer Technician by Etec
+- 🎓 Graduated as Computer Technician by Etec
 - 🛫 English Course completed at CNA

 <!--